rfk/withrestart/README.txt

            def read():
                return "MISSING"
        def handle_IOError(e):
-           invoke_restart("use_value",MissingFile())
+           raise InvokeRestart("use_value",MissingFile())
        with Handler(IOError,handle_IOError):
            data = readall(dirname)
        return "".join(data.itervalues())

-By separating the low-level details of recovering from an error from the high-level stragegy of what action to take, it's possible to create quite powerful recovery mechanisms.
+By separating the low-level details of recovering from an error from the high-level strategy of what action to take, it's possible to create quite powerful recovery mechanisms.

-While this module provides a handful of pre-built restarts, functions will usualy want to create their own.
+While this module provides a handful of pre-built restarts, functions will usually want to create their own.
 This can be done by passing a callback into the Restart object constructor::

    def readall(dirname):
        data = {}
-       for filename in os.listdir(readall):
+       for filename in os.listdir(dirname):
            filepath = os.path.join(dirname,filename)
            def log_error():
                print "an error occurred"